BagaskaraPutra/quadrotor-vdm-aided-ins/README.md

   organization={IEEE}
 }
 ```
-In the publication you can find details about:
-* parameter definitions
-* derivations of models
-  * system dynamics
-  * measurements
-* filter implementation on _SO_(3)
-* nonlinear observability analysis
-* experimental results

 ## License
 Please be aware that this code was originally implemented for research purposes and may be subject to changes and any fitness for a particular purpose is disclaimed.